 Your dog may require assistance moving around in the early recovery period.
 Get directions from your vet about how to appropriately carry your healing tripawd so that you don’t accidentally cause any additional pain or stress.
-Your vet will also be able to give you directions on when you can start introducing activity.
+Your vet will also be able to give you directions on when you can start introducing some activity.

 There are very few differences between adopting a three-legged dog and adopting a four-legged one.
 Chances are high that whatever ailment or injury caused them to lose a leg is taken care of by the time they’ve made it onto the adoption floor.
 The shelter staff will be able to fill you in on whether they have any ongoing care needs.

 When you bring your tripawd home, give them time to explore at their own pace.
 Like many shelter dogs, there’s a chance they’ve never climbed stairs before or jumped onto a couch.
 Use positive reinforcement training to encourage them to tackle new activities—they’ll be pros in no time.

 Be patient with your three-legged rescue.
 There’s a normal adjustment period with any new animal coming into their forever home, and it may take them a little bit longer to become fully themselves.